Bitteneite/bitten_restoboards/bit_m0116/README.md

 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/bit_m0116/photos/sol_preview.jpg ' width='1000'>

-This chapter will guide you through the process of installing all the components needed for a solenoid!
+This chapter will guide you through the process of installing all the components needed for a solenoid! *Let's annoy the entire house!*
-There are six components to install, but you can install them in any order.

 ### Prerequisites